matomo-org/matomo/tests/README.md

 4. Run the tests

-	$ cd /path/to/piwik/tests/PHPUnit
+	$ cd /path/to/piwik
-	$ phpunit --testsuite UnitTests
+	$ ./console tests:run --testsuite unit
-    $ phpunit --testsuite IntegrationTests
+    $ ./console tests:run --testsuite integration
-    $ phpunit --testsuite SystemTests
+    $ ./console tests:run --testsuite system

-	There are also two main groups of tests: Core and Plugins For example run `phpunit --group Core`
-	to run all Core Piwik tests.
+	There are also two main groups of tests: core and plugins For example run `./console tests:run core` to run all Core Piwik tests.

+	You can combine testsuite and groups like this:
+	`./console tests:run --testsuite unit core`.
+This would run all unit tests in core.
+	`./console tests:run --testsuite integration CustomAlerts`.
+This would run all integration tests of the CustomAlerts plugin.
+	`./console tests:run CustomAlerts`.
+This would run all unit, integration and system tests of the CustomAlerts plugin. (group only)

+	To execute multiple groups you can separate them via a comma:
+	`./console tests:run CustomAlerts,Insights`.
+This would run all unit, integration and system tests of the CustomAlerts and Insights plugin.

 5. Write more tests :)
 	See ["Writing Unit tests with PHPUnit"](http://www.phpunit.de/manual/current/en/writing-tests-for-phpunit.html)